thinkful-ei-tiger/zenmnky-bookmarks-app/README.md

 - Detailed view expands to additionally display description and a "Visit Site" link ✔️

-- I can remove bookmarks from my bookmark list 🚧
+- I can remove bookmarks from my bookmark list ✔️

 - I receive appropriate feedback when I cannot submit a bookmark 🚧

--  I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection 🚧
+-  I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection ✔️

--  (Extension feature - optional) I can edit the rating and description of a bookmark in my list 🤔
+-  (Extension feature - optional) I can edit the rating and description of a bookmark in my list ⬜

 ## Technical Requirements
-- Use jQuery for AJAX and DOM manipulation
+- Use jQuery for AJAX and DOM manipulation ✔️
-- Use namespacing to adhere to good architecture practices
+- Use namespacing to adhere to good architecture practices  ✔️
-    - Minimal global variables
+    - Minimal global variables ✔️
-    - Create modules in separate files to organize your code
+    - Create modules in separate files to organize your code ✔️
-    - Logically group your functions
+    - Logically group your functions ✔️
-- Keep your Data out of the DOM
+- Keep your Data out of the DOM ✔️
-    - No direct DOM manipulation in your event handlers
+    - No direct DOM manipulation in your event handlers ✔️
-    - Follow the React-ful design pattern - change your state, re-render your component
+    - Follow the React-ful design pattern - change your state, re-render your component ✔️
-- Use semantic HTML
+- Use semantic HTML ✔️
-- Use responsive design 🚧 *still need to create breakpoints*
+- Use responsive design ✔️
-    - Visually and functionally solid in viewports for mobile and desktop
+    - Visually and functionally solid in viewports for mobile and desktop ✔️
-- Follow a11y best practices
+- Follow a11y best practices 🚧 *still need to run through validator*
 - (Extension) Follow AJAX and a11y best practices

 <br />